-ATU yielded the largest enrollment in the history of the institution with enrollment of 12,101 students in fall 2018.
-Although the total enrollment dipped slightly in fall 2019, ATU experienced a record freshman enrollment of 2069.
+Prior to the pandemic, ATU yielded the largest enrollment in the history of the institution with enrollment of 12,101 students in fall 2018.
+Although the total enrollment dipped during the pandemic, the budget has been adjusted and remains viable.
+During FY21, the University focused on a restructuring activity and implemented a five year budget plan.
+This plan included projection of enrollments.
+For FY22, the University budgeted an anticipated decline in enrollment.
+This projection was based upon expectation of the COVID impact and many other factors.

-Looking forward, the fall 2020 preliminary enrollment of 10,866 students was a decline from the fall 2019 census primarily due to the uncertainty presented by COVID-19 and parents and students assessing the landscape.
-Although the 2020 freshman class declined from the 2019 record, it is still ahead of the 2018 freshmen enrollment numbers.
 The University continues to focus efforts on student success initiatives, student recruitment, and retention in order to achieve enrollment projections.

 The University's overall financial position remains strong.
 We continue to strive for excellence and monitor our efforts to bring innovative programs to our students while we exercise prudent financial management.
-We remain optimistic for the University's operations during fiscal year 2020-21.
+We remain optimistic for the University's operations during fiscal year 2021-22 and beyond.
+The adopted five-year budget model has laid the groundwork for a strong future.
 Management will continue to align resources and make adjustments as necessary to assure the continued financial integrity of Arkansas Tech University.